Not sure how to stay accountable for the personal goals you’ve set? Try these ideas

 Just telling someone that you intend to do something is often enough motivation to complete a goal.

 It’s embarrassing to see that person and have them ask you about it only to say, “Oh—I haven’t gotten to that yet!”
-Telling people my intentions really works well for me—that is actually one of the great benefits I have found of being a blogger.
+Telling people my intentions really works well for me—that is actually one of the great benefits I have found in this website.
 When I write my intentions for the entire internet to see, I automatically feel much more accountable.

 I’m not saying you need to start a blog so you can keep your goals (though it isn’t a horrible idea), but I am saying that public declarations of goals keep you accountable.
 Perhaps a Facebook status or a deliberate mention to your best friend will be just what you need to start getting up earlier.